 The Court heard evidence from the husband, the wife, the wife’s parents and an expert on Chinese culture (the wife and her parents were Chinese, and her parents still lived in China).
 The Judge found that the funds were a loan, for a variety of reasons including:

 - When the wife’s parents learned their daughter had married and become pregnant, they realised that New Zealand was to be her permanent home.
 They decided to eventually emigrate to New Zealand, with the expectation being that they would live with the couple who would care for them.

 - The funds the parents transferred to New Zealand made up a large proportion of their retirement savings.
 Their circumstances made it unlikely that they would give away such a large percentage of this.

-- The parents saw it as their obligation to assist the couple into their first home, and the wife wished for them to eventually live with her and her husband.
+- The parents saw it as their obligation to assist the couple into their first home, and the wife wished for them to live with her and her husband eventually.
 The wife pushed to buy a larger home which could comfortably house them all.

 - Although the husband claimed that he was told the money was a gift, the Court accepted that the parents had made it clear it was a loan.

 The Court ordered that the home was to be sold, and the parents repaid (without interest) from the proceeds of a sale.

 While the wife and her parents achieved their objective in the end, considerable legal costs and stress could have been avoided by signing proper loan documentation at the outset.
 The outcome could also have turned out differently, leaving the wife’s parents considerably out of pocket.

 This case is a good reminder of the importance of proper documentation, and the need to get specific legal advice to ensure that the financial arrangements you make will meet your objectives.

 For more information